cnguy/kayn/README.md

 * [Contributing and Issues](#contributing-and-issues)

 ## Philosophy
 My goal is to make a wrapper that is simple, sensible, and consistent.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
-Look at the [Quick Usage Examples](#quick-usage-examples) to see what I mean.
+Look at the [Usage Section](#usage) to see what I mean.

 This is my first try at making an API wrapper.
 I am open to any advice and help!